VitoVan/exenv.el/README.md

 (setq exenv-installation-dir "/usr/local/exenv")
 ```

-*IMPORTANT:*: Currently you need to set this variable before you load exenv.el
+*IMPORTANT:* Currently you need to set this variable before you load exenv.el

 **the modeline**
-exenv.el will show you the active elixir in the modeline.
+exenv.el will show you the active Elixir version in the modeline.
 If you don't
 like this feature you can disable it:

 ```lisp
 (setq exenv-show-active-elixir-in-modeline nil)
 ```

-The default modeline representation is the elixir version (colored red) in square
+The default modeline representation is the Elixir version (colored purple) in square
 brackets.
 You can change the format by customizing the variable:

 ```lisp